 This course includes the normal aging process, characteristics of aging, special problems associated with aging and experience in the care of the aging patient.
-Co-requisite: LPN 11004
+Co-requisite: LPN 11005

-LPN 17004 Pharmacology
+LPN 16002 Pharmacology I

 Covers the development of skills in converting measurements between household-apothecary-metric systems; figuring dosages of drugs with instruction in formulas for calculation of dosages for infants and children.
 Also covers intravenous infusion rate calculation, temperature conversion from Celsius to Fahrenheit.
-Roman numerals will be reviewed.
-The drugs are presented as they affect the various body systems.
-The student is given instruction in the administration of drugs that includes usual dosage, expected actions, side effects, contraindications, and appropriate observations.
-The student is provided adequate practice in learning correct techniques.
-Prerequisite: MATH 00014
+Prerequisite: MATH 00014 or higher.